captain-pool/Word2Vec/README.md

 with tf.device('/cpu:0')
     #Codes here
 ```
+2. Run the cells in the Jupyter environment
 The last cell is meant to be run in Google Colab for downloading the pickled vector dictionary.